 Quality Tool 7.
 Stratification (also known as Flow Chart and/or Run Chart)

-Stratification is a method of organizing data.
-It’s the process of separating data into meaningful groups.
+Stratification is a way to organize data, and in particular of separating data into meaningful groups.
 Stratification is also known as a flow chart or run chart.

 Once you’ve separated the data into groups, you can then compare the groups and see the effects of the grouping variables.